thymeless.

 places, spaces

-where to buy / taste your food produce / groceries
+where to find / taste your food produce

 create / make yourself ( remedies, body care, nutrition, recipes )